Coral reef: Explanations

 Around coral reefs, lagoons fill in with material eroded from the reef and the island.
-They become havens for marine life, providing protection from waves and storms.
+They become havens for marine life, protecting them from waves and storms.

 Most importantly, reefs recycle nutrients, which happens much less in the open ocean.
-In coral reefs and lagoons, producers include phytoplankton, as well as seaweed and coralline algae, especially small types called turf algae, which pass nutrients to corals.
+In coral reefs and lagoons, producers include phytoplankton, seaweed, and coralline algae, especially small types called turf algae, which transfer nutrients to corals.
 The phytoplankton form the base of the food chain and are eaten by fish and crustaceans.
 Recycling reduces the nutrient inputs needed overall to support the community.

 Corals also absorb nutrients, including inorganic nitrogen and phosphorus, directly from water.
 Many corals extend their tentacles at night to catch zooplankton that pass near.
 Zooplankton provide the polyp with nitrogen, and the polyp shares some of the nitrogen with the zooxanthellae, which also require this element.

 The colour of corals depends on the combination of brown shades provided by their zooxanthellae and pigmented proteins (reds, blues, greens, etc.) produced by the corals themselves.

-Sponges live in crevices in the reefs.
+Sponges live in the crevices of reefs.
 They are efficient filter feeders, and in the Red Sea they consume about 60% of the phytoplankton that drifts by.
 Sponges eventually excrete nutrients in a form that corals can use.

 The roughness of coral surfaces is key to coral survival in agitated waters.
-Normally, a boundary layer of still water surrounds a submerged object, which acts as a barrier.
+Normally, a boundary layer of still water forms around a submerged object, acting as a barrier.
 Waves breaking on the extremely rough edges of corals disrupt the boundary layer, allowing the corals access to passing nutrients.
 Turbulent water thereby promotes reef growth.
-Without the access to nutrients brought by rough coral surfaces, even the most effective recycling would not suffice.
+Without access to nutrients brought by rough coral surfaces, even the most effective recycling would not suffice.

 Deep nutrient-rich water entering coral reefs through isolated events may have significant effects on temperature and nutrient systems.
 This water movement disrupts the relatively stable thermocline that usually exists between warm shallow water and deeper colder water.
-Temperature regimes on coral reefs in the Bahamas and Florida are highly variable with temporal scales of minutes to seasons and spatial scales across depths.
+Temperature regimes on coral reefs in the Bahamas and Florida are highly variable, spanning temporal scales from minutes to seasons and spatial scales across depths.